CDTV

-Description

-The CDTV is essentially a Commodore Amiga 500 home computer with a CD-ROM drive and remote control.
-With the optional keyboard, mouse, and floppy disk drive, it gained the functionality of the regular Amiga.
+The CDTV was based on the same technology as earlier Amiga systems, but featured a single-speed CD-ROM drive and no floppy disk drive as standard.

 Commodore marketed the machine as an all-in-one multimedia appliance.
 As such, it targeted the same market as the Philips CD-i.
 The expected market for multimedia appliances did not materialize, and neither machine met with any real commercial success.

-Though the CDTV was based entirely on Amiga hardware, it was marketed strictly as a CDTV, with the Amiga name omitted from product branding.
+History

 Commodore announced the CDTV at the summer 1990 Consumer Electronics Show in Chicago, promising to release it before the end of the year with 100 software titles.
 The product debuted in North America in March 1991 (CES Las Vegas) and in the UK (World of Commodore 1991 at Earls Court, London).
 It was advertised at £499 for the CDTV unit, remote control and two software titles.
 The device was released in the United States for $999.
+Though the CDTV was based entirely on Amiga hardware, it was marketed strictly as a CDTV, with the Amiga name omitted from product branding.

+Market competition for high-end A/V (primary market came from the CD-i, the Pioneer LaserActive and the Tandy Video Information System, while competition in video gaming (secondary market) came from the TurboGrafx-16, SNES and Sega Mega Drive, alongside the 3DO Interactive Multiplayer.